enerjay/WDI_project2/README.md

 - Figurative
 - 3D

+####this site will focus on:

-Artists who work with visuals and sound and deliver to a range of enviorments: this site will focus on:
+Artists who work with visuals and sound and deliver to the following range of enviorments:

 - Installation
 - Video Art